PGY2 Consultation-Liaison Psychiatry

 Duration:

-The resident will be assigned to the Consult Liaison service for 2-3 months
+The resident will be assigned to the Consult Liaison service for a half-day

 Residents will be assigned to one of the following Faculty Members or other